RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### Under the hood

-* Add a new command line option called `--safe-mode` to start Spyder with a clean config directory and IPython history.
 * Remove support for PyQt 5.4 and older versions.
 * Remove support for PyQt4.
 * Remove support for Python 3.3.